Jesserc/sevsnp-tee/README.md

 # On-Chain RSA Signature Verification for Azure SEV-SNP confidential VM

 ## Overview
-This project aims to demonstrate on-chain RSA signature verification for Azure SEV-SNP (Secure Encrypted Virtualization - Secure Nested Paging) Cloud Virtual Machines (CVMs).
+This project aims to demonstrate on-chain verification for AMD SEV-SNP (Secure Encrypted Virtualization - Secure Nested Paging) TEE.
 The goal is to provide a mechanism for verifying the integrity and authenticity of data processed within a Trusted Execution Environment (TEE).

+This project uses AMD SEV-SNP TEE on Azure cloud.

 ## Setup
 1. Clone the repository: